tjdwill/cpp-notes/basics/const-correctness.md

 # Const Correctness in C++

-The `const` keyword in C++ denotes that the entity to which it descibes is intended to be immutable.
-The idea of const correctness is that one should aggressively use the keyword to denote the semantic intention of the parameters and objects used within functions.
-This allows both the programmer and the compiler to reason about the program more readily.
-An example of this is in concurrency.
+The `const` keyword in C++ denotes that the entity the keyword descibes is intended to be immutable.
+The idea of const correctness is that one should aggressively use the word to label the semantic intention of the parameters and objects used within functions.
+This allows both the programmer and the compiler to reason about the program more effectively.
+An example of this idea is seen in concurrency.
 If we are only considering `const` (i.e. read-only) objects for a given function, no race conditions are possible, so we don't have to spend a large amount of time stressing about it via synchronization primitives or flow diagrams.

-The keyword also has actual compiler-level guarantees in terms of what methods an object can invoke.
+`const` has actual compiler-level guarantees in terms of what methods an object can invoke.
 For `const` objects (either declared as such during instantiation or via a const reference), only `const` methods can be called because these methods signal that the object is not modified during their execution.

 ## How do I label `const`ness?